TECHPRECISION CORP Revenue Disclosure

 * | Less than 10% of total |

-The following table displays total revenue generated by the individual customers in the above table by segment that accounted for 10% or more of our revenue in either fiscal 2025 or fiscal 2024:
+The following table depicts total revenue generated by the individual customers in the above table by segment that accounted for 10% or more of our revenue in fiscal years ended:

 | ||

 In our consolidated balance sheet, contract assets and contract liabilities are reported in a net position on a contract-by-contract basis at the end of each reporting period.
-Contract assets consist of the following for the fiscal years ended:
+Contract assets consist of the following as of:

 Progress | |||||||||